 Parish Council Websites will design you a new website that meets all your reporting requirements

-The Transparency Code for Parish Councils requires all smaller authorities with a turnover of less than £25,000 to publish the following information on their websites:
+The Transparency Code for Parish Councils requires all smaller authorities to publish the following information on their websites:

 - Minutes, agendas and papers of formal meetings

 - Details of public land and building assets

 You can find further information on the Government website.

 The Transparency Code applies to the following types of authorities:

 - Parish Councils

 - Town Councils